minetest-mods-camp/witches/README.md

 Witches inhabit the land!
 They are currently in development but, can already:

 * Spawn near wood above ground.

 * Witch cottages adapted from Sokomine's basic_houses:
     (https://github.com/Sokomine/basic_houses) mod under under MIT license
 	  with permission from author.
     Option requires Sokomine's handle_schematics mod (also GPLv3) https://github.com/Sokomine/handle_schematics

+    Settings provided from settings menu!

+* Some cottages will spawn over a dungeon if they are near the surface

-    *Have a name and origin location which they will tell player.
+* Have a name and origin location which they will tell player.

-    *Randomly choose hair color and style
+* Randomly choose hair color and style

-    *Randomly choose hat style and hat ornaments
+* Randomly choose hat style and hat ornaments

-    *Basic interactivity:
+* Basic interactivity:
     will follow player for holding certain items. one of those items they will request with randomly chosen text, if player right clicks if player is holding that requested item and right click witch player will receive a reward